 The theme for EHA 2023 is ‘Love and Toil, Care and Work’.
 While Adam Smith defined economics in terms of wealth creation and Lionel Robbins in terms of limited means and unlimited ends, Alfred Marshall thought of it as ‘…a study of men (sic) as they live and move and think in the ordinary business of life’.
 Nothing could be more ordinary than caring.
 It takes place all the time and all around us.
 It involves diverse tasks, which can be commercialised but are often unpaid, although sometimes very labour intensive.
 Care can be provided domestically, or in the community, but today it is increasingly globalised.
 Most importantly, care adds significantly to wellbeing, and simultaneously enhances productivity.
 However, (and here I build on last year’s theme), caring work is hidden in plain sight.
 Since it is often unpaid and performed in private households this is perhaps understandable, yet we recognise and impute values to other non-market activities.
 Moreover, commercialised caring is also neglected and undervalued, despite constituting a significant sector of most economies.
 It takes a pandemic of catastrophic proportions to reveal care’s importance.
 But while we applauded our carers not so long ago, they and their product are already fading from our economic consciousness.
 The program committee calls for papers that identify caring’s importance, not only to secure a more complete account of the ordinary business of life, but also to augment, perhaps even correct, standard interpretations of economic history framed in terms of Smithian enrichment or Robbinsian rational allocative order.

-The Program Committee, chaired by Eric Schneider (London School of Economics), welcomes submissions on all subjects ineconomic history, though some preference will be given to papers that fit the theme of the conference.
+The Program Committee, chaired by Eric Schneider (London School of Economics), welcomes submissions on all subjects in economic history, though some preference will be given to papers that fit the theme of the conference.
 Papers should be submitted individually, but authors may suggest to the Committee that three particular papers fit well together in a panel.
-Papers should in all cases be works in progress rather than accepted or published work.
+In addition to typical research papers, egg timer talks, 10-minute talks without questions, will be trialled at EHA in 2023.
+These talks allow speakers to lay out the main findings of their research and receive informal feedback after the sessions from attendees.
+Work being presented should in all cases be in progress rather than accepted or published.
 Submitters should let the program committee know at the time of application if the paper they are proposing has already been submitted for publication.
 Individuals who presented or co-authored a paper given at the 2022 meeting are not eligible for inclusion in the 2023 program.
-Papers and session proposals should be submitted online, with the following submission form: https://eh.net/eha/2023-eha-meeting-proposal/.
+Proposals for papers, egg timer talks, and sessions should be submitted online, with the following submission form: https://eh.net/eha/2023-eha-meeting-proposal/.
 The submission system will be available starting September 18, 2022.
-Paper proposals should include a 3–5-page proposal and a 150–word abstract suitable for publication in the Journal of Economic History.
-Paper proposals should be submitted by January 31, 2023, to ensure consideration.
+Paper and egg timer talk proposals should include a 3–5-page proposal and a 150–word abstract suitable for publication in the Journal of Economic History and should be submitted by January 31, 2023, to ensure consideration.
 Please note that at least one of the authors needs to be a member of EHA.